zoiteki/shiren-1/content/items/bracers.md

       <td>❌</td>
       <td>❌</td>
       <td>💰</td>
       <td class="leftText">Identifies items when picked up.
-Only found on on floors
+Only found on on floors 51 and above</td>
-      51 and above.</td>
     </tr>
   </tbody>
 </table>

-### Appearance Legend

-🗻: Table Mountain
-📜: Wall Scroll Cave
-🍖: Food God Shrine
-Fei: Fei's Final Problem

-✅: Dropped on Floor, Dropped by Monsters, Sold in Stores, or dropped by Flying Peetan.
-❌: Not available
-💰: Sold in Stores, or dropped by Flying Peetan.
-⭐: Starting Item